Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Continuous-Variable Quantum System

-However, for the source state, performing the inverse of measurement is not straightforward, as the quantum state collapses after measurement.
-Therefore, one cannot simply apply the inverse of clipping projection to the projected state $R_{k_1}$.
-Therefore, we cannot extend the original Markov chain for the source state in this case.
-Instead, in an alternative approach, we form another separate Markov chain by clipping the quantum source state with \eqref{eq:gentle-clipping-povm} and then directly feeding that clipped state $R_{k_1}$ into the same continuous measurement POVM $M_w$, as shown in figure \ref{fig:continuous-markov-chain}.
-This is specifically possible as the clipped input state lies in a subspace of the same quantum Hilbert space.
+However, the $R$ system of the above quantum Markov chain cannot be easily extended to the clipped space $R_{k_1}$, because the forward path from $R_{k_1}$ to $R$ would require performing the inverse of the clipping projection POVM which is not straightforward.
+Instead, using a new approach, we prepare a separate Markov chain by clipping the quantum source state with clipping projection $C_{k_1}$ and then directly feeding that clipped state $R_{k_1}$ into the same continuous measurement POVM $M_W$, as shown in figure \ref{fig:continuous-markov-chain}.
+This is specifically possible as the clipped input state lies in a subspace of the original quantum Hilbert space.